Domestic & Foreign Travel for Sponsored Programs

-Travelers will be reimbursed for the actual cost of lodging.
-The University’s general guideline is that total expenses for lodging and meals should not exceed $350 per day.
-Exceptions will be granted if the expense is necessary, documented, and approved by the appropriate school/department representative.
+Travelers will be reimbursed for the actual cost of lodging, up to $300 plus tax per day.
+The Exceptions will be granted if the expense is necessary, documented and approved by the appropriate school/department representative.
 Conference-site hotels will be reimbursed at the actual cost.
 For foreign travel, NYU uses the U.S. Department of State per diem rates, listed by country.

 Travel expenses for conferences or meetings should include original receipts for documentation, including the conference agenda, purpose of travel, hotel receipts, airline boarding pass or itinerary, and other receipts for ground transportation.

-Employees and students that are traveling on sponsored research awards are encouraged to use a department’s travel credit card, when available, for their purchases and minimize carrying large sums of money for paying expenses.
+Employees and students who are traveling on sponsored research awards are encouraged to use a department’s travel credit card, when possible, for their purchases and minimize carrying large sums of money for paying expenses.
 Use of personal credit cards, while discouraged, is allowed.